How to

 No — no text processing

-This extension uses sphinx_stringify_annotation() to resolve annotations at build time, making it safe with TYPE_CHECKING blocks and eliminating text-processing races with Napoleon.
+This extension uses sphinx.util.typing.stringify_annotation() (Sphinx publishes no cross-reference target for it) to resolve annotations at build time, making it safe with TYPE_CHECKING blocks and eliminating text-processing races with Napoleon.